 I managed to convince him that our first stop should be at “The Spirit Bar.”
 It had been a very hot day in Melbourne and I was parched!

-With a wine in hand we went for a stroll on the deck and took our first breath of clean sea air.
-Hubby and I toasted the start of our relaxing child free holiday as the Spirit of Tasmania was pulled away from its Port Melbourne moorings.
+With a wine in hand, we went for a stroll on the deck and took our first breath of clean sea air.
+Hubby and I toasted the start of our relaxing child free holiday as the Spirit of Tasmania pulled away from its Port Melbourne moorings.